cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 5. Drag data onto workspace
 </br> ![createexpadddata][createexpadddata]

-## Assign Label column and Visualize data
+## Build the Model
+### Assign the label attribute to the dataset
 We now have created an experiment and have imported the data.
-We are going to use all the data in the spreadsheet
+Lets build the model.
+In the left hand nav there are different modules that you can drag and drop onto the workspace to build the model.
-1. Assign the Label data column by adding a "Edit Metadata" module
+1. Under Data Transformation > Manipulation drag and drop the "Edit Metadata" module onto the workspace
-2.
+2. Connect the modules together be clicking and dragging on the circles like a visio diagram.
+3. Click on the "Edit Metadata" and select "Edit Columns" from the right hand side of the workspace
+4. Leave the default configuration and type "qualityBool" into the textbox and click "Ok"

-## The First Run of the Experiment
+### The First Run of the Experiment
 1. Select "Run" from the button of the workspace
 2. Select "Create new" to create a new compute target
 3. Enter a name for the new compute target
 4. Select "Run"
 </br>![runexperiment][runexperiment]

+### Build the rest of the model
+1.

 # Deploy the Web Service